Favourable modules: Filtrations, polytopes, Newton-Okounkov bodies and flat degenerations: Representations and filtrations

 \subsection{Essential monomials}

 In this section we follow the approach due to Vinberg (see \cite{V}, \cite{G}).
-Let ${\mathfrak N}$ be a nilpotent Lie algebra with an ordered basis $\{ f_1> \dots >f_N\}$ and let $>$ be an induced homogeneous monomial order (for example the homogeneous reverse lexicographic order, the homogeneous lexicographic order, \ldots) on the monomials in $\{f_1,\dots,f_N\}$.
+Let $\bU, {\mathfrak N}, M$ and $v_M$ be as above.
+We fix an ordered basis of ${\mathfrak N}\supset\{ f_1> \dots >f_N\}$ and let ``$>$" be an induced homogeneous monomial order (for example the homogeneous reverse lexicographic order, the homogeneous lexicographic order, \ldots) on the monomials in $\{f_1,\dots,f_N\}$.
+In other words, when we compare two monomials, we first compare their total degree.

 To a collection of non-negative integers $p_i$, $i=1,\dots,N$, we attach a vector